Softmotions/ejdb/README.md

 * zlib
 * bzip2

-On Debian/Ubuntu linux you can install it as following:
+On Debian/Ubuntu linux you can install it as follows:

 ```sh
    sudo apt-get install libcunit1 libcunit1-dev libbz2-1.0 libbz2-dev